lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 ```

 As you can see is basically a wrapper around a texture path and an automatically generated identifier which is created randomly and always needs to be greater than `0`(more
-on this later on). `GuiTexture` instances will be cerated during model creation in the `init` method of the `IGameLogic` implementation.
+on this later on). `GuiTexture` instances will be created during model creation in the `init` method of the `IGameLogic` implementation.
 Therefore, we will include them
 in the `InitData` class:

 ```java